sooeun67/ANLY-590/README.md

 # ANLY-590
-Codes and projects for Neural Network and Deep Learning
+Code and projects for Neural Network and Deep Learning